faruk-guler/Kubernetes/RKE2/RKE2-Install.md

 Author: faruk guler
 Date: 2025
 ```
 ## Introduction:
 RKE2 is the enterprise ready,stable and secure kubernetes distribution which is easy to install configure and manage.
+It is a fully conformant Kubernetes distribution that focuses on security and compliance within the U.S. Federal Government sector.
 Most of the enterprise configurations comes out of the boxy from the installation like:
 - Canal CNI Plugin (Calico + Flannel)
 - CoreDNS
 - ETCD (embedded)